Shakti: Goddess genre

+Invoking Darshana

 For many Hindus, the goddess genre films offer the experience of watching the goddess on-screen, resonating with their religious belief of darshana, i.e., to see or be seen by the deity.
 For orthodox Hindus who regularly see the images and idols of their deities in a prayer (puja) room, the experience of seeing them on-screen is not different as they both engage a core aspect of their belief system, namely darshana.
 The goddess genre materially enacts darshana for the viewer by making the "intangible" transcendent-accessible through the material medium of film.
 Darshana is also the term used for the six major schools of Hindu philosophy.

 Scholars Diana Eck and Robert Fuller note that in Hindu theological view, darshana is a way for "the devotee to literally partake in the power (śakti) of the deity".
-This notion of darshana deeply embedded in the psyche of Hindu viewers makes the on-screen vision of goddesses an emotional experience.
+This notion of darshana deeply embedded in the psyche of Hindus makes the on-screen vision of goddesses an emotional experience.
 Diane Mines states, "Hindus see vision as a material exchange, a kind of touching."
 The goddess genre corroborates this notion of touch and vision, or darshana.
-In a scene from the 1970 film Namma Veetu Deivam (The Deity in our House), regarded to exemplify the goddess genre, the goddess plays a prank on her devotee priest by making herself perceived in human skin to his touch when he puts sindoor (vermillion) on her forehead as part of the daily ritual sanctification of the goddess's stone idol, the moment he realizes this miracle, her human form turns back to stone.
+In a scene from the 1970 film Namma Veetu Deivam (The Deity in our House), regarded to exemplify the goddess genre, the goddess plays a prank on her devotee priest by making herself perceived in human skin to his touch while he puts sindoor (vermillion) on her forehead as part of the daily ritual sanctification of the goddess's stone idol, the moment he realizes this miracle, her human form turns back to stone.

 The goddess films by making the intangible-tangible, assert that the abstract concept of a primordial nurturing and protective power is the goddess.
-They offer a "psychophysical enculturation" into the Hindu worldview.
-The appeal of goddess films is contended to be deeply rooted in the Hindu beliefs and culture.
-Their narratives entwine the vedic and folklore myths and showcase the power and glory of the Hindu goddess as the divine mother and the guardian of her devotees.
-Films such as Aathi Parasakthi (1971) and Melmaruvathoor Adiparasakthi (1985), re-enact the goddess creation myths central to shaktism.
+These films offer a "psychophysical enculturation" into the Hindu worldview, and their appeal is deeply rooted in the Hindu beliefs and culture.
+The films narratives entwine the vedic and folklore myths, and showcase the power and glory of the Hindu goddess as the divine mother and the guardian of her devotees.
+Films such as Aathi Parasakthi (1971) and Melmaruvathoor Adiparasakthi (1985) re-enact the goddess creation myths central to shaktism.